 Naltrexone medication plays a powerful role in addiction treatment.
 The Food and Drug Administration (FDA) originally approved the drug as a treatment for alcoholism.
 Over time, researchers have found that it can also be used to help addicts abstain from opiate drugs.
-Low dose naltrexone is even being recognized as beneficial for chronic behavior disorders, including compulsive eating.
-Naltrexone is also effective in getting rid of certain infections and cancer.
+Low dose naltrexone (LDN) may even help treat chronic behavior disorders, like compulsive eating.
+LDN is also effective in getting rid of certain infections and as a cancer treatment.

-Naltrexone is administered in a pill form or with an extended release injectable version called Vivatrol.
+Naltrexone can be administered either in a pill form or as an extended release injectable known as Vivitrol.
 Patients can recover from opiate addiction, alcoholism or weight loss by taking the slow release version of the drug.
-It comes in a 50 mg dose for addiction treatment or a low dose version to normalize the immune system.
-It has been a highly effective method in preventing drug and alcohol relapse.
+It comes in a 50 mg dose for treating addiction or an even lower dose for normalizing the immune system.
+It is highly effective in preventing drug and alcohol relapse.

 Why is Naltrexone Such a Powerful Addiction Treatment?

-Naltrexone has so many facets in how it can help treat addiction.
+Naltrexone has many facets in treating addiction.
 When combined with clonidine, it shortens the heroin or methadone detox process.
-It can do so by reducing detox down to just one day.
-Usually it takes two weeks.
-This is a major cost saver to the state or to the individual.
+It can reduce detox down to just one day.
+Usually, this process takes at least two weeks.
+This is a major cost saver to the state and to the individual seeking addiction treatment.

-Using general anesthesia or heavy sedation with naltrexone can further shorten detox to 4-6 hours.
+Using general anesthesia or heavy sedation with naltrexone can further shorten the detox process to 4-6 hours.

 This has been highly beneficial for those who want to shorten their stay at an addiction treatment center.
 The shorter detox times also help push many alcoholics and addicts in getting sober.
 They feel much more relieved knowing that they won’t have to suffer through weeks of withdrawal discomfort.

-Naltrexone hcl is an oral medication that has long acting opioid blocking capabilities.
+Naltrexone HCL is an oral medication with long-acting opioid blocking capabilities.
 It was originally marketed for heroin addiction.
-This was initiated by the Special Action Office for Drug Abuse Prevention initiated the creation of this drug in the 1980s.
+The Special Action Office for Drug Abuse Prevention initiated the creation of this drug in the 1980s.

-NIDA was on board and put together the clinical studies.
-What NIDA found was that there was no organ or developmental toxicology.
-Naltrexone gave superior results when tested as a heroin treatment when compared to a placebo, this drug also yielded superior results for treating heroin abuse.
-Finally, in 1995, it was approved for preventing relapse in alcoholics trying to recover.
+NIDA was on board with this initiative and put together clinical studies to study the side effects of naltrexone.
+NIDA determined that it has no organ or developmental toxicology.
+When compared to a placebo, this drug also yielded superior results for treating heroin abuse.
+Finally, in 1995, it was approved for preventing relapses in alcoholics trying to recover.

 Various Prices of Naltrexone